xaur/decred-proposals/market-makers/arguments.md

 > people are saying "it is an experiment", but the proposals are not set-up with the scope, timeline, or cost structure of an experiment (@betterfuture on [2019-08-11](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/19))

-  * see "Can we start small..." in the Q & A about reducing scope and cost
+See also Q&A -> "Can we start small..." about reducing scope and cost.

 ### Pro: Industry first transparency